nfepb/CI-PP5-eCommerce-Tourbillon/README.md

 ## Future Features
 - Add stock on product to know if there are still products in store for sale.
 Otherwise, this product would uncheck the checkbox on product `available`.
 Extra logic would provide this information to website users.
 - Back to top button
+- Product carousel to display specific items and drive click-through rate.

 ## Issues remaining
 - When a user tries to modify a pubished review: `TemplateDoesNotExist` error message.